hacks-guide/Guide-WiiU/docs/user-guide/faq.md

 ### How to Delete Update Folder to Block Updates on Wii U

-> If you want to delete the update folder to block updates, see it's tab in the [Blocking Updates guide](extras/block-updates)
+> If you want to delete the update folder to block updates, see its tab in the [Blocking Updates guide](extras/block-updates)

 ### What SD Card size is recommended?